h011o/Advents/Writeups.md

 2. Stored XSS: Attacker stores malicious script in the server which is then loaded for every user who views the page.

 ***
+# Day 12: Phishing

+# Concepts learned:

+* On Authentication-Results, SPF, DKIM, and DMARC are security checks that help confirm if an email really comes from who it says it does.

+***

 # Day 14: Web Attack Forensics

 > Here we use splunk again (from Day 3) for our solve.